How many shots has my Fuji taken?

 Most photographers are unlikely to come close to the shutter life expectancy of their imaging tools.
 For example, if one were to take 100 photos each and every day, this would mean 3 000 actuations per month and 36 000 shots per year.
 In this case, one would reach the end of the expected lifespan of a digital camera's shutter that is rated for 100 000 actuations in about three years.
 Few people use their cameras as regularly and intensively, and if they do, their cameras might well be up for a replacement after three years anyway for reasons other than shutter failure.
 Nevertheless, shutters do sometimes break down during photo sessions and such adverse events are getting more likely as the shutter count increases.

-Acknowledgement: Special thanks to Adam from Frankfurt for transmitting information on how images taken with the electronic shutter are counted.
+Acknowledgement: Special thanks to Adam from Frankfurt for transmitting information on how images taken with the electronic shutter are counted, and to Thomas E. for alerting me to the over-counting issue when the Film Simulation Bracketing function is used.

 FAQ on checking the shutter count